mcm223/dwa15-spring2018/php/syntax.md

 $location = 'Cambridge';
 ```

-And outputs a String using the [echo](http://php.net/manual/en/function.echo.php) construct:
+...and outputs a String using the [echo](http://php.net/manual/en/function.echo.php) construct:
 ```php
 echo 'Temperature in '.$location.': '.$temperature.' '.$scale;
 ```

-Additional observations...
+Additional observations:
 * PHP code is surrounded by a start PHP tag `<?php` and an end PHP tag `?>`.
 * PHP statements end with a semi-colon.
 * Variables are indicated with a `$` sign.